 Traumatic Brain Injury

-Those who survive a Traumatic Brain Injury (TBI) can struggle with consequences that last a few days, or the rest of their lives.
-Effects of TBI can include impairments related to thinking or memory, movement, sensation (e.g. vision or hearing loss), or emotional functioning (e.g. personality changes, depression).
+Those who survive a Traumatic Brain Injury (TBI) can struggle with consequences that last a few days or the rest of their lives.
+TBI effects can include impairments related to thinking or memory, movement, sensation (e.g., vision or hearing loss), or emotional functioning (e.g., personality changes, depression).
 These issues affect individuals but also can have lasting effects on families and communities.

-The personal injury attorneys at Rudman Winchell help Head Injury victims and their families recover their financial footing after life-altering accidents.
+The personal injury attorneys at Rudman Winchell help Traumatic Brain Injury victims and their families recover their financial footing after life-altering accidents.
 We will work diligently to pursue compensation for those injured in accidents caused by the negligence of others.

 Common Causes of a Traumatic Brain Injury